litmuschaos/v1-litmus-docs/docs/getstarted.md

 - In all subsequent steps, please follow these instructions by replacing the nginx namespace and labels with that of your application.

-- The chaos operator collects some usage metrics (operator installation count & experiment run count) via a google analytics hook.
+- The ChaosOperator collects some usage metrics (operator installation count & experiment run count) via a google analytics hook.
 This is done in order to gather chaos trends that will help us to improve the project.
 However, if you would like to prevent the collection of the same or are operating in an airgapped environment, you can disable it using the procedure suggested [here](https://docs.litmuschaos.io/docs/faq-general/#does-litmus-track-any-usage-metrics-on-the-test-clusters).